ReznoRMichael/object-cpp-course-pasja-informatyki-episode7-windows-builder-hello-world/README.md

-# Learning Object C++ - Polymorphism, Virtual Functions
+# Learning Object C++ - Windows Builder Hello World
-> Training course - Pasja Informatyki, Object C++ course, episode 6 ( [Link](https://www.youtube.com/watch?v=9hGPe6BnTY4) )
+> Training course - Pasja Informatyki, Object C++ course, episode 7 ( [Link](https://www.youtube.com/watch?v=IW3jXjmIon8) )

 ## General info
-Program has an abstract class Ksztalt.
-Inside it is a virtual member function `oblicz_pole()` which calculates the surface area of whatever object the pointer currently points to.
-The two other classes are Kolo and Kwadrat - both of them inherit from the abstract class Ksztalt.
-One Kolo and one Kwadrat objects are created and initialized with arguments.
-Then a Ksztalt pointer is created and pointed to the objects and the function `oblicz_pole()` is used on both.
-An simple universal function is created which also simplifies the process.
+First Windows GUI program written in C++ Builder 6.0.
+A simple window with a button "Click me", which reveals a name "Hello World" and the button changes to "I will hide" - after clicking it the Hello World will disappear, and the button will change to "I will show" - after clicking the text Hello World will reappear.
+And so on.

 ## Technologies
-* Object C++
+* C++
-* CodeBlocks (IDE)
+* C++ Builder 6.0 (IDE)
-* GNU GCC Compiler (minGW)

 ## Contact
 [ReznoRMichael](https://github.com/ReznoRMichael)